essesseff-hello-world-php-template/hello-world-argocd-qa/README.md

 *Argo®, Helm®, Kubernetes® and K8s® are registered trademarks of The Linux Foundation.*

+***Note: it is highly recommended that, rather than going through all the steps here to configure Argo CD, that for convenience and faster turnaround time you instead use the [essesseff-onboarding-utility](https://github.com/essesseff/essesseff-onboarding-utility)***

 ## See Also

 - [essesseff Documentation](https://essesseff.com/docs) - essesseff platform documentation